 To protect public health, our Cross Connection Control (CCC) and Backflow Prevention Program is committed to help and protect the City's drinking water system from potential contamination.

 A physical connection between drinkable water and liquid or gas that could make the water unsafe to drink.
-Wherever there is a cross connection, there is a potential threat to public health from the liquid or gas contaminants.
+If there is a cross connection, there is a potential threat to public health from the liquid or gas contaminants.

 Water is flowing in the opposite of its intended direction, either from a loss of pressure in the supply lines or an increase in pressure on the customer’s side.
 In either of these situations, if any affected customer’s pipes include a cross connection, contaminants could be drawn through the cross connection into that customer’s pipes and if the backflow continues, even into the water mains.